orangejuice/blog/data/activity/book-货币金字塔-2021/record.en.md

   subtitle: Nik Bhatia / 2021 / Social Sciences Academic Press
 ---

-Via Foresight News, 'The Money Pyramid.'
-This book is thin and is a popular science reading material that opens up thoughts and broadens horizons.
-It gives a prediction of the future.
-The book is mainly about the evolution of money, and a mental framework of how future cryptocurrencies as a top-level currency will derive credit money.
-I personally highly agree with this view in the book, I think the future is headed in this direction.
+Via foresight news Shenfish, 'The Currency Pyramid' is a thin book, serving as an introductory text that can open up one’s thinking and broaden horizons, offering foresight into the future.
+The book mainly discusses the evolution of currency and frames a conceptual model on how cryptocurrencies will serve as a top-tier form of money, deriving credit money in the future.
+I personally agree with this perspective from the book and believe that it is the direction things are headed towards.